 A workplace is a rendezvous of people with different personality traits and cultural backgrounds.
 Mixing them to attain a common goal is more challenging than anyone might think.

 But beyond the behavioral level, there are many things that contribute to stress in workplaces.
 Here are the different sources of distress in the workplace.

 1. Nature of the job

 In most cases, job applicants land in jobs that they might have no sufficient knowledge about the nature of the job.
 As a result, they end up being overwhelmed by the following:

 - Pacing of the task

 2. Conflict with the superior

-As mentioned, people in a workplace may come from different familial and cultural background.
+As mentioned, people in the workplace may come from the different familial and cultural background.
 When they work with each other, they may find conflict in terms of decision making and building harmony with the management.

 - Conflicting role in the workplace due to multiple roles, multiple superiors, and job demands

 - The ambiguity of one’s role and expectations